tanchunsiong/creating-a-new-ecommerce-site/source/README.md

-﻿Creating an AbanteCart based e-commerce Virtual Machine on Azure
+﻿Creating an AbanteCart and Wordpress (woocommerce) based e-commerce Virtual Machine on Azure
 =======================================================================================

 The ability to create a virtual machine on demand, whether a standard image or from one you supply, can be very useful.
 This approach, commonly known as Infrastructure as a Service (IaaS), is what Azure Virtual Machines provides.